Banjara (2025 film)

 Banjara is a 2025 Indian Marathi-language buddy adventure drama film written and directed by Sneh Ponkshe, marking his directorial debut.
 The film is produced by his father, Sharad Ponkshe, marking his debut as a producer, along with Rohini Vijaysingh Patwardhan under the banners of V. S. Productions and Morya Productions.
 It stars Sharad Ponkshe, Bharat Jadhav, Sunil Barve, Saksham Kulkarni, Sneh Ponkshe, and Aditya Dhanraj in prominent roles.

 Banjara is the first Indian film to be shot at an altitude 14,800 feet.
 The film was released on 16 May 2025 in theatres.

+Plot

+The film introduces a diverse group of friends and acquaintances, each carrying personal struggles and ambitions.
+Their decision to travel together sets the stage for a journey filled with humor, conflict, and reflection. he road trip becomes more than just travel—it’s a metaphor for life’s unpredictability.
+Along the way, the group encounters challenges that force them to confront their past choices, cultural differences, and generational gaps.